dddrrreee/cs140e-win19/labs/lab8-sonar-int/lab.md

 write drivers for devices on your own (with the simplification that in this case we know its possible to get the needed information!).

-Checkin:
+Check-in:

- 1. A smoothly scaling LED that uses interrupts to smoothly dim/brighten with distance.
+ - A smoothly scaling LED that uses interrupts to smoothly dim/brighten with distance.

 ##### Motivation.